1 Naive Definition of Probability

 The event \(\{3 \spadesuit \}\), which is a set of outcome(s), is techincally not the same thing as the indivdual outcome \(3 \spadesuit\).

 Example 1.6 (Three random babies) There’s been a mix-up at the hospital and the doctors don’t remember which newborn babies belong to which parents!
 There are three babies and three sets of parents.
-Not knowing what to do, the doctors return the babies randomly, with each possible way of returning the babies being equally likely.
+Not knowing what to do, the doctors return the babies randomly (each possible way of returning the babies is equally likely).
 Let’s say the baby \(\text{B}1\) is born to the first couple, \(\text{B}2\) to the second, and \(\text{B}3\) to the third.
 We can write the sample space of this “experiment” as \[ \Omega = \{(\text{B}1, \text{B}2, \text{B}3), (\text{B}1, \text{B}3, \text{B}2), (\text{B}2, \text{B}1, \text{B}3), (\text{B}2, \text{B}3, \text{B}1), (\text{B}3, \text{B}1, \text{B}2), (\text{B}3, \text{B}2, \text{B}1) \}, \]

 where the slot the baby is in determines what couple they are returned to.
-For example, \((\text{B}1, \text{B}3, \text{B}2)\) corresponds to the first couple receiving their baby, but the second and third couples receiving each others babies.
+For example, \((\text{B}1, \text{B}3, \text{B}2)\) corresponds to the first couple receiving their baby, but the second and third couples receiving each other’s babies.
 There are a number events we may be interested in: \[\{\text{no baby is returned correctly}\} = \{(\text{B}2, \text{B}3, \text{B}1), (\text{B}3, \text{B}1, \text{B}2)\} \] \[\{\text{some baby is returned correctly} \} = \{(\text{B}1, \text{B}2, \text{B}3), (\text{B}1, \text{B}3, \text{B}2), (\text{B}2, \text{B}1, \text{B}3), (\text{B}3, \text{B}1, \text{B}2) \} \] \[\{\text{all babies are returned correctly} \} = \{(\text{B}1, \text{B}2, \text{B}3)\} \] \[\{\text{exactly two babies are returned correctly} \} = \emptyset\]

 The empty set